olayasturias/olayasturias.github.io/_posts/2020-07-25-rpi-cam-ros.md

 cover: assets/images/rpi-cam-ros/rpicam.jpg
 title: Streaming video from a Raspberry Pi Cam using a distributed ROS system
 date: 2020-07-25 12:00:00 +0545
-categories: ros raspberry picam phdstuff
+categories: ros Raspberry picam phdstuff
 author: olaya
 featured: true
 ---

 In this post I'm streaming the video from a Raspberry Pi (model 3B) cam using ROS (Robot Operating System).
 We will have ROS configured as a distributed system: that is, it will be running in both PC (master) and Raspberry Pi (slave).